 Source: Federal Reserve Bank of St. Louis.

 Oil price changes tend to be sudden, a shift commonly labeled as an oil shock.
 There are also counter shocks where for various reasons, such as an oversupply or a recession, the price of oil experiences a sudden decline.
 Under the gold standard (US dollars redeemable for gold) that prevailed until 1971, oil prices were remarkably stable.
-The first two oil shocks, as well as the First Gulf War (1), were linked with geopolitical events that were short-lived but with an enduring effect on the price of oil.
+The first two oil shocks, as well as the First Gulf War (1), were linked with short-lived geopolitical events but with an enduring effect on the price of oil.
 For instance, it took about six years after the Second Oil Shock to have an oversupply-based countershock (A).

 A third oil shock began in late 2003, resulting in four-fold price increases when oil prices peaked in June 2008.
 Unlike the two previous oil shocks, geopolitics played a more limited role as the surge in oil prices corresponded to growing demand from emerging economies and a decline in the output of several mature oil fields, namely in the North Sea and Mexico (Cantarell).
 Yet, the Third Oil Shock was immediately followed by a strong countershock that led to a price retrenchment of 69% in the following months (D).
 The main reason for the sharp decline was a global recession, cutting existing demand and expectations of additional demand.

 Between 2009 and 2014, oil prices converged to a new price level hovering between 80 and 100 dollars per barrel.
 This new price level incited substantial investments in alternative sources of energy as well as in non-conventional sources such as oil sands and shale oil.
 Producers that were in decline, such as the United States, even saw a growth in domestic oil production.
 This additional capacity and a slowing demand induced another countershock from late 2014 to early 2016 (E).